 - On the contrary, it enables managers to comprehend how a business can remain financially sound despite operating deficits.

-- A fund flow statement enables us to determine whether short-term funds are being utilized for long-term investments.
-The grey area can be illuminated only through the preparation of a fund flow statement.
+- A fund flow statement enables us to determine whether short-term funds are being utilised for long-term investments.

 Difference Between Fund Flow Statement And Cash Flow Statement

-The Fund Flow Statement and the Cash Flow Statement are both financial statements that are used to analyze the individual transactions of a corporation.
-However, as will be discussed more below, there are some differences between the two: –
+The Fund Flow Statement and the Cash Flow Statement are both financial statements that are used to analyse the individual transactions of a corporation.
+However, as discussed below, there are some differences between the two: –

 - The Fund Flow Statement is created using the Accrual Accounting System.
 The Cash Flow Statement, on the other hand, solely considers transactions involving cash or cash equivalents.